ATV Winch Draining the Battery – What Is Normal and Not?

 Also, some wireless transmitters do not handle moisture very well.
 Try replacing the wireless remote with a wired rocker switch to see if this helps.

-In the unlikely event there is an internal issue with your winch motor, it may cause an electric draw even when the winch is not in use.
+In the unlikely event of an internal issue with your winch motor, it may cause an electric draw even when the winch is not in use.
 You can test this with a multimeter.

 • Set the multimeter to read DC amps.
 Use the highest scale, usually 10A, and make sure the leads are in the correct ports.
 (COM and A).